appscode/g2/README.md

 	./gearmand run --v=3 --storage-dir=/my-dir --addr="0.0.0.0:4730"

-how to export metrics to Promettheus:
+how to export metrics to Prometheus:

 	http://localhost:3000/metrics